 [Conditional] AMF to SMF: For each of the PDU Sessions in the N2 UE Context Release Complete, the AMF invokes Nsmf_PDUSession_UpdateSMContext Request in order to release N3 resources as defined in Clause 4.2.6 of TS 23.502 [x].

+Editor’s Note: The impact of the UE waking up to send MO traffic or signalling in the MICO/PSM sleep cycles and how to mitigate that is FFS.

 6.X.3 Impacts on services, entities and interfaces